FRRouting/frr/doc/developer/zebra.rst

 Overview of the Zebra Protocol
 ==============================

-The Zebra protocol is used by protocol daemons to communicate with the **zebra** daemon.
+The Zebra protocol (or ``ZAPI``) is used by protocol daemons to communicate with the **zebra** daemon.

 Each protocol daemon may request and send information to and from the **zebra** daemon such as interface states, routing state, nexthop-validation, and so on.
 Protocol daemons may also install routes with **zebra**.
 The **zebra** daemon manages which routes are installed into the forwarding table with the kernel.
+Some daemons use more than one ZAPI connection.
+This is supported: each ZAPI session is identified by a tuple of: ``{protocol, instance, session_id}``.
+LDPD is an example: it uses a second, synchronous ZAPI session to manage label blocks.
+The default value for ``session_id`` is zero; daemons who use multiple ZAPI sessions must assign unique values to the sessions' ids.

 The Zebra protocol is a streaming protocol, with a common header.
 Version 0 lacks a version field and is implicitly versioned.
 Version 1 and all subsequent